Embedding Eximee Forms as a web component

 * the form instance identifier in the session based on the form instance number (formInstanceNumber).

-Assuming cookie handling is guaranteed and the cookie will not be deleted (except in situations where functional requirements require such deletion), restoring the form requires storing its instance number.
+Assuming cookie handling is guaranteed and the cookie will not be deleted (except when functional requirements require such deletion), restoring the form requires storing its instance number.

-The form number can be passed to the load form method and retrieved from the instance after launch.
-Assuming the host application has a unambiguous way to store this value (e.g. in the page query, server-side, etc.), it is possible to write:
+The form number can be passed to the load form method and retrieved from the instance after it has been launched.
+Assuming the host application has a clear way to store this value (e.g. in the page query, server-side, etc.), it is possible to write:

 ```typescript